jasmeh-lan/Lab-3-GGPlot2/lab-3-student.md

 <!-- Continue to modify the plot you originally created for question 3! -->

 It takes a larger cognitive load to read text that is rotated.
-It is common practice in many journals and media outlets to move the *y*-axis label to the top of the graph under the title.
+It is common practice in many journals and media outlets to move the $y$-axis label to the top of the graph under the title.

-**8. Specify your *y*-axis label to be empty and move the *y*-axis label into the subtitle.**
+**8. Specify your $y$-axis label to be empty and move the $y$-axis label into the subtitle.**

 <!-- Continue to modify the plot you originally created for question 3! -->